Can you Drive if you are Blind in one Eye?by Russell HuebschUpdated August 16, 2023

-People who have lost sight in an eye can generally perform most tasks, like driving a car or piloting a plane, that someone with full eyesight can, even driving and piloting.
-Driving with blindness in one eye may include some relatively minor inconveniences and require more diligence.
-The biggest hurdles come from proving to the government and sometimes the driver himself that he is able to handle a car.
+People who have a blind eye can generally perform most tasks, like driving a car or piloting a plane, that someone with good vision can because of surrounding visual cues.
+Driving with one good eye may include some relatively minor inconveniences and require more diligence.
+The biggest hurdles come from proving to the Department of Motor Vehicles that the driver is able to handle a car.

-While a person may still feel that she can still drive safely with sight in only one eye, anybody that develops a visual impairment before having to renew their drivers license should contact their local motor-vehicle department to get their eyesight and driving ability reevaluated and take an eye exam, reports Mark E. Wilkinson, Director of University of Iowa's Vision Rehabilitation Service.
-In some states, such as Iowa and Missouri, drivers are legally required to take a state vision screening test.
+While a person may still feel that she can still drive safely with sight in only one eye, anybody that develops a visual impairment before having to renew their driver's license should contact their local motor vehicle department to get their driving ability reevaluated and take an eye exam, reports Mark E. Wilkinson, Director of University of Iowa's Vision Rehabilitation Service.
+In some states, drivers are legally required to take a state vision screening test.
 This could mean that drivers are asked to read number plates or road signs to test visual acuity and depth perception.
 Some states might make individuals with this health condition take a driving test.

-Losing eyesight in an eye requires tweaking driving habits and taking more caution on the road, reports LostEye.
+Changes in your field of vision requires tweaking driving habits and taking more caution on the road.
 The nose becomes a new blind spot in your horizontal visual field that the functioning eye takes a few days to get used to.
-While driving, the driver must completely turn his head instead of depending on peripheral vision to check for cars and obstacles in other lanes.
+While driving, the driver must completely turn their head instead of depending on peripheral vision to check their blind spot mirrors.

-First time drivers who are blind in one eye may find it difficult to get a drivers license, or current drivers may want to remove restrictions on their license, reports Wilkinson.
-Drivers can often receive written confirmation from their optometrist stating the individual's visual disability does not impair his ability to operate an automobile.
+First time drivers who have low vision in one eye may find it difficult to get a driving license, or current drivers may have trouble removing restrictions, reports Wilkinson.
+Drivers can often receive written confirmation from their optometrist or vision rehabilitation therapist stating the individual's medical condition does not impair their ability to operate an automobile.

-People with monocular vision often report that the biggest hurdle to driving on one eye are the psychological factors; believing that losing sight in one eye means the individual has less mobility than they had with two eyes, reports LostEye.
+People with monocular vision often report that the biggest hurdle to driving on one eye are the psychological factors; believing that losing sight in one eye means the individual has less mobility than they had with binocular vision, reports eye specialists at LostEye.
 For the first few times driving with monocular vision, the driver may want to have a trusted companion point out blind spots, check their rear vision and judge distances for reassurance.